 When was the last time you whipped out a phone book to look up information on a local business?

 For some people, the answer is “never.”
 Chances are that big yellow book doesn’t get much use anymore, if it’s even still available in your area.

-These days, you’re more likely to get your answer from a quick online search.
+These days, you’re most likely to get your answer from a quick online search.

 And so are your customers.
-With 81 percent of consumers conducting online research before making a purchase, having a healthy relationship with Google will improve your chances of being found by your next great customer.
+With 87 percent of shoppers conducting online research before making a purchase, having a healthy relationship with Google will improve your chances of being found by your next great customer.

 How can you make your website show up on Google?

 Like you, Google provides a service to a customer base.

 Their goal is to provide the best possible content to the people searching on their site.

 There are things you can do to help Google achieve this goal.
 By doing so, you’ll build a stronger relationship and have a better chance of showing up in search results.